lbl-srg/obc/specification/source/verification.rst

-:numref:`fig_coo_coi` shows the trended input temperatures for the control sequence, the trended and simulated cooling valve control signal for the same time period, which are practically on top of each other, and the the correlation error between the trended and simulated cooling valve control signal.
+:numref:`fig_coo_coi` shows the trended input temperatures for the control sequence, the trended and simulated cooling valve control signal for the same time period, which are practically on top of each other, and a correlation error between the trended and simulated cooling valve control signal.

 .. _fig_coo_coi: